zeta1999/korali/tutorials/README.md

 # Tutorials

+## Korali Guides

+The following guides will help you get started with Korali's concepts.

++ (Building a Korali Application)[tutorials/g0-building-korali.md]

+## Example Tutorials

-Here you will find tutorials to help you quickly get acquainted with all of Korali's features and capabilities.
+Here you will find tutorials to help you kickstart your own application.
 We have separated tutorials into the following categories:

 ### A - Getting Started